mui/material-ui/docs/src/pages/getting-started/faq/faq.md

 To correct this issue, all components on the page need to be initialized such that there is only ever **one class name generator** between them.

-You could end up accidentally using two-class name generators in a variety of scenarios:
+You could end up accidentally using two class name generators in a variety of scenarios:

 - You accidentally **bundle** two versions of Material-UI.
 You might have a dependency not correctly setting Material-UI as a peer dependency.
 - You are using `StylesProvider` for a **subset** of your React Tree.